-- 4.1.47.
-Due to the City's large working population there are opportunities to create informal play spaces in the City, which are not designated solely for that purpose but contain features that can be used for imaginative play.
-These spaces would also benefit the increasing numbers of children who visit the City. - 4.1.48.
-Public realm spaces should be designed imaginatively to serve the needs of workers but also offer informal play opportunities.
-The City Corporation plans to provide appropriate sensory play areas in the City for children and young people with special educational needs.
+- 4.1.52 Due to the City's large working population The high rate of development in the City and the creation of new, and improvement of existing, public realm there are creates opportunities to create for informal play spaces in the City, which are not designated solely for that purpose but contain features that can be used for imaginative play.
+These spaces would also benefit the increasing numbers of children who visit the City. - 4.1.53 Public realm spaces improvements and the creation of new open spaces should be designed imaginatively to serve the needs of workers but also offer informal play opportunities.
+Where the opportunity arises, the The City Corporation plans to provide will enable appropriate sensory play areas in the City for children, and young people and adults with special educational needs and disabilities.